Dwindling supplies of safe drinking water is a major problem impacting every continent.

-- SEED Madagascar is employing rain water harvesting projects to address the fundamental problem, that 11.7 million people in Madagascar do not have clean drinking water.
-A committee supports the management and maintenance of the system for sustainability, longevity and fair use of the water.
-As nearly half of Madagascar’s rural water systems broke down in 2013, one third of which were not fixed properly (UNICEF, 2014), SEED Madagascar also plans to review wells are maintained and provide “top-up” maintenance support, training and assessments to ensure well construction work is what people really need.
+SEED Madagascar is employing rain water harvesting projects to address the fundamental problem, that 11.7 million people in Madagascar do not have clean drinking water, focusing on promoting rainwater harvesting at household level.
+As nearly half of Madagascar’s rural water systems broke down in 2013, one third of which were not fixed properly (UNICEF, 2014), a committee supports the management and maintenance of the system for sustainability, longevity and fair use of the water.

 A constructed wetland (CW) is an artificial wetland created for the purpose of treating municipal or industrial wastewater, greywater or stormwater runoff.
 Using natural functions of vegetation, soil, and organisms, they are designed to emulate the features of natural wetlands, such as acting as a biofilter or removing sediments and pollutants such as heavy metals from the water.
 Some constructed wetlands may also serve as a habitat for native and migratory wildlife, although not intended as their main purpose.

-Done sustainably, sustainable water management can improve the guest experience, protect the environment and biodiversity, and reduce pollution and costs.
+Done sustainably, sustainable water management can improve a guest experience, protect the environment and biodiversity, and reduce pollution and costs.

 To address drinking water personal consumption, many sustainable operations such as Chumbe Island and Nikoi Island desalinate and filter their own water.
 Providing it to guests in reusable stainless steel or glass bottles also minimises plastic waste.

-- At Nikoi Island, the swimming pool uses the sea salt water, topped up by reject desalinated water used for the hospitality; at Campi ya Kanzi, it's filled by rainwater catchment;
+At Nikoi Island, the swimming pool uses the sea salt water, topped up by reject desalinated water used for the hospitality.

 Water & The Guest Experience